iqnev/socketcomunication/README.md

 ### Requirements
 The project has the following  requirements:
-- Java 8 or above
+- Java Open JDK version 8 or Oracle jdk
-- Maven
+- Maven version 2 or 3
 - Qt 5.14.2
 ------------